Nador

-The Nador Province has over 600,000 inhabitants, predominantly of Rif-Berber ethnicity.
-Nador is considered the second largest city in the Oriental East after Wejda.
+The Nador Province has over 600,000 inhabitants.
+Nador is considered the second largest city in the Oriental Region after Oujda.

-Etymology

-The city name originated from the local Amazigh tribes of Has Nador, which was a small village near the Nador lagoon.

 Overview

 The economy of Nador and Nador province includes fishery, agriculture, some light and heavy industry.

-In the summer months of June to August thousands of people originating from the Nador area and living in Europe return to the city.
-The total of these annual visitors may exceed 250,000.
+Every summer, from June to August, thousands of people originating from the Nador area and living in Europe return to the city.
+The number of these annual visitors may exceed 25,000.
 They mainly stay with relatives or in rented or owned apartments, rather than staying in Nador's hotels.

 The location of the city on the Mediterranean coast and proximity of the Spanish town Melilla mean there is significant international trade, particularly evident in the widespread sale of Spanish manufactured foodstuffs and household goods in Nador.

 Nador was infamous as a centre of smuggling cheap Spanish and Chinese duty-free goods.
 Currently the smuggling has declined but it still alive competing with a smuggling stream from Algeria.
-Many used consumer goods from Europe and China find their way to Morocco and Africa via Melilla and Nador, both legally and illegally.
-The goods range from conserved food, clothes, shoes, electric home appliances, up to sophisticated hardware.
+Many secondhand consumer goods from Europe and China find their way to Morocco and Africa via Melilla and Nador, both legally and illegally.
+The goods range from clothes, shoes, electric home appliances, up to sophisticated hardware.

+History

+The area around Nador has been known at least since the 11th century by the name ‘‘Bilād al‑Qulūʿ’’ (Arabic for “Land of the Castles”).
+From this name, the ethnonym of the local Riffians: ‘‘Iqelʿiyen’’ (“People of the Castles”) is derived.